pulp/pulp/docs/contributing/3.0-development/app-layout.rst

     Used by both Pulp and Users to configure a given object.
 Notes
     Used by Users to store arbitrary notes on a given object.
-Scratchpad
-    Used by Pulp to store arbitrary data on a given object.

 Keys and values associated with a model instance using these fields can be accessed using the normal Django model querying API, but also expose the keys and values in a